Some Like It Hot (1959)

 When they first see the band's ukelele-playing, voluptuous singer, hip-swinging 24 year-old blonde Sugar Kane Kowalczyk (Marilyn Monroe) moving down the train platform, she is squirted by hot steam.
 Taking her own femininity for granted, Sugar's introductory appearance objectifies her sexuality as the camera focuses on her legs and swiveling rear - also filmed from behind when she passes.
 Jerry marvels at Sugar's wiggly walk in a memorable line - admiring her as a possible role model:

 Jerry: Look at that!
 Look how she moves.
 That's just like Jell-O on springs.
-She must have some sort of built-in motors.
+She must have some sort of built-in motor, or somethin'.
 I tell you, it's a whole different sex!

 Joe: What are you afraid of?
 Nobody's asking you to have a baby.